owncloud-archive/documentation/developer_manual/general/devenv.rst

 To check out the source from `GitHub`_ you will need to install git (see `Setting up git <https://help.github.com/articles/set-up-git>`_ from the GitHub help)

-Gather information about server setup
+Gather Information About Server Setup
 -------------------------------------

 To get started the basic git repositories need to cloned into the Web server's directory.
 Depending on the distribution this will either be